A fast and exact approach for stabilizer R\'enyi entropy via the XOR-FWHT algorithm

-In this work, we address this gap by presenting a deterministic and exact algorithm for evaluating the 2-SRE of a generic $N$-qubit pure state given as a state vector.
-We systematically rewrite the Pauli-string summation in \eqref{eq:intro_M2} in a bitstring form and expose a convolution and correlation structure over the group $\mathbb Z_2^N$, i.e., XOR-convolutions~\cite{Ueno_Ito_Todo_Inoue_Minematsu_Ishikawa_Homma_2025} and correlations over bitstrings, which allows us to leverage orthogonality identities and the convolution theorem associated with the Walsh-Hadamard transform (WHT).
+In this letter, we fill this gap by presenting a deterministic and exact algorithm for evaluating the 2-SRE of a generic $N$-qubit pure state represented as a state vector.
+We systematically rewrite the Pauli-string summation in the 2-SRE expression into a bitstring form and reveal convolution and correlation structures over the group $\mathbb Z_2^N$, namely XOR-convolutions~\cite{Ueno_Ito_Todo_Inoue_Minematsu_Ishikawa_Homma_2025} and correlations over bitstrings, which enables us to exploit the orthogonality identities and the convolution theorem associated with the Walsh-Hadamard transform.
 This yields an exact formula amenable to efficient numerical implementation, in which the computation reduces to repeated fast Walsh-Hadamard transforms (FWHTs), pointwise operations, and index reshuffling.
-Accordingly, we refer to the algorithm proposed in this work as the \emph{XOR-FWHT} algorithm.
-The algorithm requires Hilbert space of dimension $d\!=\!2^N$ FWHTs of length $d$, achieves a runtime scaling of $O(N4^N)$ with modest additional memory, and is naturally parallelizable over the shift index.
-This reduction yields a substantial improvement over brute-force Pauli enumeration and enables exact evaluation of the 2-SRE up to $N\!\sim\!
-20$ for generic state vectors.
-While fast Walsh-Hadamard methods and $\mathbb Z_2^N$ convolution structures have been widely used in algorithm design and related computations involving quantum operators \cite{Georges_2025}, we provide a dedicated, systematic derivation of the 2-SRE and an open-source implementation of the resulting method.
+Accordingly, we refer to the algorithm proposed in this work as the {XOR-FWHT} algorithm.
+The algorithm requires repeated FWHTs of length $d$, where $d=2^N$ is the Hilbert-space dimension, achieves a runtime scaling of $\mathcal O(N4^N)$ with modest additional memory overhead, and is naturally parallelizable over the shift index.
+We show that this reduction yields a substantial computational speedup over brute-force Pauli enumeration and enables exact evaluation of the 2-SRE up to $N\!\sim\!20$ for generic state vectors. \\